RESCQ: Realtime Scheduling for Continuous Angle Quantum Error Correction Architectures: Realtime Scheduling and Compilation for Continuous Angle Rotation Architectures

 \subsection{Execution of \texorpdfstring{$Rz(\theta)$}{Rz(theta)} Rotation Gate}

-We summarize the discussion in Section~\ref{section:relatedwork} regarding the protocol to execute $Rz(\theta)$ rotation gates.
-The $Rz(\theta)$ rotation gate is executed in two steps, 1. preparation of an ancilla qubit in the state $\ket{m_\theta}$ (as shown in Figure~\ref{fig:parallel_prepare}), and 2. injection of the $\ket{m_\theta}$ state into the data qubit and measurement.
-As discussed in \cite{akahoshi2023partially}, there are two potential injection strategies, shown in Figure~\ref{fig:pauliprod} and Figure~\ref{fig:rzrotation} which we refer to as the ZZ injection (substituting $P = Z$) and CNOT injection strategies, respectively.
+The $Rz(\theta)$ rotation gate is executed in two steps, 1. preparation of an ancilla qubit in the state $\ket{m_\theta}$ (Figure~\ref{fig:parallel_prepare}), and 2. injection of the $\ket{m_\theta}$ state into the data qubit and measurement.
+As discussed in \cite{akahoshi2023partially}, there are two potential injection strategies, shown in Figure~\ref{fig:pauliprod} and Figure~\ref{fig:rzrotation} which we refer to as the ZZ injection and CNOT injection strategies, respectively.
 The differences between the two strategies is shown in Table~\ref{table:LvsZZ}.
 Both these injection strategies involve a measurement which outputs +1 and -1 with \textbf{equal} probability.
 We refer to an output of -1 as a failure.
 If the measurement output signifies a failure (with fixed probability $1/2$), a correction $Rz(2\theta)$ is required.
 If this correction fails, another correction gate $Rz(4\theta)$ is required and so on, as Repeat-Until-Success (RUS).
 Failed injection means an $Rz(-\theta)$ gate was executed so executing an $Rz(2\theta)$ correction gate would yield the proper rotation.
 However, since $Rz(2\theta)$ is likely a non-Clifford, we must repeat.
 In general, if an $Rz(2^k\theta)$ injection fails we require $Rz(2^{k+1}\theta)$ correction.
 Every injection fails with probability $1/2$, hence

 If $Rz(2^k\theta)$ is a Clifford for some $k$ (for example consider T or $\sqrt{T}$), this expectation will be $< 2$ since it will no longer require an injection step.
-There are two potential strategies for injection, summarized in Section~\ref{section:background}, one using a CNOT and one using a $ZZ$ Pauli-product measurement.
-In either case, the compiler must allocate a contiguous block of ancilla.
-Our compiler reserves ancilla and generates a schedule for each ancilla dynamically determining when its free; we simply require that some path between $\ket{m_\theta}$ and target all be free at some time.
+For either of the two injection strategies (CNOT or ZZ), the scheduler must allocate a contiguous block of ancilla.
+Our scheduler reserves ancilla and generates a schedule for each ancilla in realtime, determining when it's free.
+We simply require that some path between $\ket{m_\theta}$ and target all be free at some time.